SoFi: SoFi Relay, Cash Coach

 SoFi Relay, a credit score monitoring and budgeting tool, is available to anyone who registers a free SoFi account.
 The service allows users to track their money in bank, credit card, investment, and loan balances and transactions as well as set financial goals.
 No-cost credit score tracking with weekly updates is provided through TransUnion.
 In August 2023, SoFi began integrating Galileo Financial Technologies' conversational AI engine into its personal finance application.
 The company also offers Cash Coach, an AI-powered tool designed to assist consumers in optimizing the interest earned in deposit accounts and minimizing the interest expense on credit cards.

 SoFi Protect

 SoFi Protect is an insurance product.
 It is part of SoFi's suite of financial products and services, which include credit cards, loans, and investment options.
 SoFi has partnered with several third party insurance companies, such as Lemonade, Inc., in order to offer life insurance, auto insurance, homeowners insurance, and renters insurance.

+SoFi Pay

+SoFi Pay is an international money movement product based on blockchain technology.
+The product was launched in October 2025.
+It was active in more than 30 countries, including parts of Europe, Brazil, India, Mexico and the Philippines by the end of 2025, according to SoFi.

+SoFiUSD

+SoFiUSD, launched in December 2025, is a stablecoin issued on a public blockchain; it is the first stablecoin issued by a U.S. national bank.
+In May 2026, the company began offering SoFiUSD to all of its customers, available directly through its banking app.
+The company also provides the underlying infrastructure to banks and fintechs that can white-label the stablecoin, with all such tokens being interchangeable at par with SoFiUSD.